July 8, 2014

 to the top

-About Washington Update -- ACM Washington Update is produced by ACM's Office of Public Policy in Washington DC.
-It highlights activities of the U.S. Public Policy Council of ACM (USACM), ACM's Education Policy Committee (EPC) and other events in Washington that affect the computing community.
+About Washington Update -- ACM Washington Update is produced by the ACM Public Policy Office.
+It highlights activities of the U.S. Public Policy Council of ACM (USACM), and the ACM Education Policy Committee (EPC) as well as other events in Washington that affect the computing community.

-About EPC -- The Education Policy Committee engages policymakers and the public on public policy issues in science and math education that relate to computing and computer science.
-It focuses on initiatives to ensure that computer science education is identified as a critical component of education policy in the U.S. at both federal and state levels.
+About EPC -- The ACM Education Policy Committee engages policymakers and the public on public policy issues that relate to computing and computer science and the computing field.

 Views expressed are not necessarily those of ACM.
 To send comments, please write to email@example.com.